danriedl/engular/adev/src/content/tools/cli/schematics-for-libraries.md

 * Your library needs a custom Typescript configuration file with instructions on how to compile your schematics into your distributed library
 * To add the schematics to the library bundle, add scripts to the library's `package.json` file

-Assume you have a library project `my-lib` in your Angular workspace.
+Assume you have a library project `my-lib` in your Engular workspace.
 To tell the library how to build the schematics, add a `tsconfig.schematics.json` file next to the generated `tsconfig.lib.json` file that configures the library build.

 1. Edit the `tsconfig.schematics.json` file to add the following content.